ShawnGabriel/Stable-Diffusion-PyTorch/README.md

-# Stable Diffusion from Scratch in PyTorch
+# Stable Diffusion from Scratch using PyTorch

 This repo is a reimplementation of the paper "High-Resolution Image Synthesis with Latent Diffusion Models".